RedeTV! Recife: Background

-On July 23, 1980, the Ministry of Communications opened a public tender for nine television licenses in Brazil, seven of which coming form Rede Tupi, which were closed on July 16 due to administrative problems, and two from stations that have not been occupied for years.
+On July 23, 1980, the Ministry of Communications opened a public tender for nine television licenses in Brazil, seven of which coming from Rede Tupi, which were closed on July 16 due to administrative problems, and two from stations that have not been occupied for years.
 The bid was disputed by some conglomerates, while, on March 19, 1981, Grupo Silvio Santos and Grupo Bloch emerged as winners, with Bloch taking the licenses in Rio de Janeiro, Belo Horizonte, Fortaleza and Recife, as well as the inoperative license in São Paulo.
 The group already operated in the magazine sector and had a network of radio stations, and aimed with these channels to create Rede Manchete, thus entering the television market.

 In Recife, where Grupo Bloch was already present with the Manchete magazine and Manchete FM, launched in 1980, part of the radio network of the same name, the license corresponded to VHF canal 6, which operated from 1960 to 1980 as TV Rádio Clube, a Rede Tupi affiliate.
 TV Manchete took advantage of its technical infrastructure and most of its staff, as well as continuing a project from the former station to build a concrete tower with Oscar Niemeyer's architecture.
 There was also the conception of a cultural center consisting of a two-floor building and a theater with a capacity of 2,000 attendants, which was never achieved.
 Its main headquarters were located at a terrain in Ouro Preto, in Olinda, city close to Recife, donated by the mayorate, which was left unused since when the Fosforita factory left the location after declaring bankruptcy, in 1968, while the office was to be located in downtown Recife.

 In February 1983, TV Manchete teams initiated work for the creation of its archives covering a dance event at Clube Português do Recife.
 Grupo Bloch's plan was to open the station on July 17 that year, however, technical programs delayed its launch to October, when the owned-and-operated stations in Rio de Janeiro, São Paulo e Belo Horizonte were already on air and later, no projected date.
 Concomitantly, construction work for the tower continued for one year, only finishing in January 1984.
 The structure had a height of 80 meters and a restaurant with a panoramic view of the city on top.